LCA-CI-builds-repair/deepchecks/docs/source/tabular/usage_guides/dataset_object.rst

 The Dataset Object
 ====================

+The ``Dataset`` is a container for the data    class
+0   1
+1   2
+2   1
+3   2

-The ``Dataset`` is a container for the data and the relevant ML metadata such as special column roles (e.g. label, index, categorical columns).
+.. _dataset_object__inferring_categorical_features: relevant ML metadata such as special column roles (e.g. label, index, categorical columns).
 It enables to take into account the relevant context during validation, and to save it in a convenient manner, and is a basic building block in deepchecks.